Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ---
-title: 'Building a Retrieval-Augmented Generation (RAG) ChatBot'
+title: 'Building a Retrieval-Augmented Generation (RAG) ChatBot - Part I (Development stage)'
 description: >-
   Explore the design and implementation of a Retrieval-Augmented Generation (RAG) ChatBot for assisting students at university.
 This RAG-powered ChatBot provides information about